The Joseph Rowntree School

-The pupil premium is additional funding that is given to schools to address the inequalities between children eligible for free school meals and their peers.
+The pupil premium is additional funding that is given to schools to address the inequalities between children eligible for free school meals in the last 6 years and their peers.
 Schools also receive funding for children who have been looked after continuously for more than six months, and for children of service personnel.

-You can see how this money is being spent and the impact of the school’s work on Pupil Premium by viewing the documents below.
+You can see how pupil premium money is being spent and the impact of the school’s work on Pupil Premium by viewing the documents below.

 If you think you are eligible, please follow the link to the York Council website here.

 In 2020-21 we have been allocated a total of £200,000 to spend on Pupil Premium students to break down the barriers they typically face and in doing so compensate for some of the gaps which may otherwise exist between their educational experiences and outcomes and those of their Non Pupil Premium peers.

 Our main aims are to:

 - Maximise the use of transition activities to provide a settled start to secondary school life for Pupil Premium students